-The indicator \(\mathbb{I}(\cdot)\) filters out low-similarity pairs so that only confident negatives contribute.
+The indicator \(\mathbb{I}(\cdot)\) filters out low-similarity pairs, ensuring that only confident negatives contribute to the loss.
 In our experiments, we set \(\tau=0.3\).

-\paragraph{Positive Feature Contrastive Loss.} To encourage compact and discriminative class-wise clustering in the latent feature space, we introduce a contrastive loss.
-This loss enforces each positive feature \(\mathbf{h}_{ic}\) to be closer to its own prototype than to others via a prototype-softmax:
+\textbf{Positive Feature Contrastive Loss.} To encourage compact and discriminative class-wise clustering in the latent feature space, we introduce a contrastive loss.
+This loss drives each positive feature \(\mathbf{h}_{ic}\) to be closer to its own prototype than to others through a prototype-based softmax:

-\paragraph{Total Objective.} The total loss can be expressed as:
+\textbf{Total Objective.} The total training loss is defined as: